JamesHuJC/fuwariCOPY/src/content/posts/TheCostOfScience.md

 > we soared the skies, and mapped the earth, no more magic islands, for cursed treasure to lay

-Was going to write about kingkong, when I watched that movie, I though about how nowadays islands like that of kingkong couldn't exist, and was quite sad.
+Was going to write about kingkong, but didn't quite fit the vide.
+When I watched the movie.
+I though about how nowadays islands like that of kingkong couldn't exist, and was quite sad.
 Inspired by pirates of the caribbean.

 > we shot for the stars, and reached the moon.
 No more rabbits, no more rivers.